potexxi/GrandRP-auto-fuel-collector/README.md

 # GrandRP-auto-fuel-collector
-Collects automatic benzin (will be expanded to all three oil-types) on grand rp at the new oil plattformers.
+Collects automatic benzin (will be expanded to all three oil-types) on grand rp at the new oil plattformers.<br>
+Generates ~200 pieces in 1 hour.
 This script does not automatically pass the humen authentification.
-You need to do it manually.
+You need to do it manually.<br>
-How to use it? -> [Supported-Resolutions]
+How to use it? -> [#supported-resolutions]

 #### Use at your own risk.